choiwa/calculator-javascript/README.md

-# implememnt basic calculator using javascript, html and css
+# basic calculator using javascript, html and css